Auto mechanic

 An auto mechanic is a mechanic who services and repairs automobiles, sometimes specializing in one or more automobile brands or sometimes working with any brand.
-In fixing cars, their main role is to diagnose and repair the problem accurately and quickly.
-They often have to quote prices for their customers before commencing work or after partial disassembly for inspection.
-Their job may involve the repair of a specific part or the replacement of one or more parts as assemblies.
+In fixing cars, their main role is to diagnose and repair the problem accurately.
+Seasoned auto repair shops start with a (Digital) Inspection to determine the vehicle conditions, independent of the customers concern.
+Based on the concern, the inspection results and preventative maintenance needs, the mechanic/technician returns the findings to the service advisor who then gets approval for any or all of the proposed work.
+The approved work will be assigned to the mechanic on a work order.
+Their work may involve the repair of a specific part or the replacement of one or more parts as assemblies.
 Basic vehicle maintenance is a fundamental part of a mechanic's work in modern industrialized countries, while in others they are only consulted when a vehicle is already showing signs of malfunction.

 Education

 Automotive repair knowledge can be derived from on-the-job training, an apprenticeship program, vocational school or college.

 Apprenticeship

 Apprentice mechanics work under master mechanics for a specified number of years before they work on their own.
 Some areas have formal apprenticeship programs, however many automotive repair shops utilize an informal apprenticeship system within their facilities.
-A master mechanics is often incentivised to train an apprentice by earning additional wages from the work produced by the apprentice.
+A master mechanic is often encouraged to train an apprentice by earning additional wages from the work produced by the apprentice.